Hornby Water Stewardship (HWS)

 groundwater, surface and marine waters of Hornby Island.

-Since inception, with limited resources, they have done much to address many of the issues
+Since inception, with limited resources, we have done much to address many of the issues

 raised in this planning process.
-They have conducted projects, workshops, seminars and
+We have conducted projects, workshops, seminars and

 demonstrations for adults and children on the topics of wells, septic systems, water borne

 illnesses, and water collection.
-They have written and distributed articles, brochures and
+We have written and distributed articles, brochures and

 posters to residents and visitors and have conducted scientific research, including extensive